keboola/indigo-ui/README.md

 - When you push new tag then `yarn build-dist-css` command is executed.
 There's `"$TRAVIS_BRANCH" = "$TRAVIS_TAG"` condition in `.travis.yml`.
-- After successful build a deployment and publishing to npm is started.
+- After successful build, a deployment and publishing to registry is started.
 Check `deploy` section in `.travis.yml`
-- After successful deployment, there will be new version of CSS available to link from Cloudfront and package published to npm.
+- After successful deployment, there will be new version of CSS available to link from Cloudfront and package published to npmjs registry.

 #### Releasing new version